CWahl28/CWahl28/README.md

 Hiya!
-I'm Clara or Beau, a highschool student learning programming through dual enrollment classes.
+I'm Clara or Bea, a highschool student learning programming through classes.

-I am currently in= ITD 210: Web Page Design & Multimedia, DE.

 This Github profile is being used for schoolwork and personal projects.

 I hope to learn enough to have a programming career, and possibly learn game design eventually.

 At the moment, I am learning:
-- Javascript
+- Python

 At the moment, I know:
 - HTML
 - CSS
 - Wordpress
+- Javascript

 My experience:
 - Designing wordpress website